The Call in Brief

 Thus, as ceaseless renouncer of lower Nature, nitya sannyasi,⁴⁵ a Sadhak’s scope of consecration becomes wide²⁶ and all-pervasive.
 When this consecrated action becomes absolute, constant and without rest, nitya yajna,³⁸ he experiences constant Divine union, nitya yukta,³⁹ and in this ceaseless waking trance, nitya-sattvasthah,⁴⁶ he can repeat Divine’s name ceaselessly, nitya Japa⁴⁰ or remembers Divine’s name continuously, nitya smarati⁴⁴ and this is one of the ways of experiencing ceaseless Divine Grace, tat prasadat;⁵² thus one experiences supreme peace, param shanti,⁵² supreme state of Consciousness, sthanam saswatam,⁵² and cellular transformation, prakritijairmuktam.⁴⁷ The above experience is restated in the Mother’s language: "A vital like a warrior, with an absolute self-control (the vital of this present incarnation was sexless—a warrior), an absolutely calm and imperturbable warrior—no desires, no attachments...Since my earliest childhood,...And with that preparation...
 It is eighty-six years since I came here, mon petit!
 For thirty years I worked with Sri Aurobindo consciously, without letup, night and day...
 We shouldn’t be in a hurry.”⁷² “Well, this movement (gesture of a rising flame) towards That must be constant – constant, total.
 All the rest is none of our business, and the less we meddle with it mentally, the better.
 But THAT, that Flame, is indispensable.
 And when it goes out, light it again; when it falters, rekindle it – all the time, all the time, ALL THE TIME – when sleeping, walking, reading, moving around, speaking ... all the time. ...that is the Japa I do now—I do it all the time, while sleeping, while walking, while eating, while working, all the time.”⁵⁶ The Mother further proposes that “There is nothing other than He!
 This should be repeated from morning to night, from night to morning, because we forget it every minute.”⁶¹

-A Sadhak of integral Yoga initially moves his consciousness between Psychic being in the heart and Spiritual being above the head superseding his earlier movement of Consciousness between three Gunas.
-After being established in the waking trance of the Psychic plane and the non-waking trance of the Spiritual plane, he universalises the two Selves and does the good of all creatures.
-For the perfection of two Selves and perfection of untransformed Nature he finally after long years of preparation, ascends to the Supramental plane and Supramentalises and Spiritualises the Psychic Self.
+A Sadhak of integral Yoga initially moves his consciousness between the Psychic being in the heart and the Spiritual being above the head, superseding his earlier movement of Consciousness between the three Gunas.
+After being established in the waking trance of the Psychic plane and the non-waking trance of the Spiritual plane, he universalises the two Selves and does the good of all creatures by inner movement of universal Consciousness.
+For the perfection of two Selves and perfection of untransformed Nature, he finally, after long years of preparation, ascends to the Supramental plane and Supramentalises and Spiritualises the Psychic Self.
 Thus, he emerges as a precious Nameless⁴⁹ World Teacher.
-His inner wandering of Consciousness from Inconscient Self to supreme Bliss Self can be pursued in secrecy and silence and he can drag the human race ahead in its destined upward journey.
+His inner wandering of Consciousness from Inconscient Self to supreme Bliss Self can be pursued in secrecy and silence⁸¹ and he can drag the human race ahead in its destined upward journey.

-References are available in the Manuscript ‘The Bhagavad Gita and Integral Yoga’ (page-198).
+References are available in the Manuscript ‘The Bhagavad Gita and Integral Yoga’ (page 210).

 “For spiritual rebirth means the constant throwing away of our previous associations and circumstances and proceeding to live as if at each virgin moment we were starting life anew… To give you an idea of the final height of spiritual rebirth, I may say that there can be a constant experience of the whole universe actually disappearing at every instant and being at every instant newly created!”